EventStore/documentation/docs/getting-started/concepts/README.md

 For example, a business can maintain dedicated streams for each of its millions of customers.
 Each stream would contain the complete history of interactions across various systems, providing an unparalleled, detailed view of the customer journey.

 Without fine-grained streams, events are lumped into longer, disorganized streams, leading to a mix of loosely related data.
-This makes locating and processing events for a specific customer slower and less efficient, as unrelated events have to be sifted through simultaneously.
+This makes locating and processing events for a specific customer slower and less efficient, as unrelated events must be sifted through simultaneously.

 ## Optimistic Concurrency Control

 With EventStoreDB, optimistic concurrency control can be applied to prevent accidental overwrites or lost updates due to race conditions.

 This is especially important when multiple writers try to append to the same stream concurrently without checking if the stream has already changed.
-This is crucial to maintain any business constraints that must be enforced across the events in a stream.
+This is crucial to enforce business constraints across events in a stream.

 For example, a financial institution has a stream representing a digital wallet where overdrawing is prohibited.
-The stream only contains deposit and withdrawal events regarding the wallet.
-EventStoreDB prevents someone from making thousands of huge withdrawals simultaneously to draw funds that are not available in reality.
+The stream contains deposit and withdrawal events specific to the wallet.
+EventStoreDB prevents someone from making multiple withdrawals simultaneously to draw funds that are not available.

 <div style="display: flex; max-height: 250px;">